snowplow/marketing-attribution-accelerator/content/tracking/_index.md

 Getting started with sending events using the JavaScript tracker is very similar to other web analytics vendors like Google Analytics and Adobe Analytics.

-We will be setting up two key events that are needed for fractribution: page_views and conversions.
+We will be setting up two key events that are needed for the attribution analysis: page_views and conversions.